Unrolled Wirtinger Flow with Deep Decoding Priors for Phaseless Imaging: Numerical Simulations

 \subsection{Effect of the Number of Training Samples}

 Another important criteria is the necessity of having an adequate number of training samples for effective image reconstruction at the decoding network output.
 In Fig.~\ref{fig:mse_vs_training_size}, we plot the MSE values for the test set versus the number of training set sizes for $M = 1.36N$ for the PCSWAT dataset.
-We consider two cases with the same $\calG$ and $\calH$ network architectures and the number of RNN stages equal to $5$ and $10$.
-As expected, we observe for both cases that an increasing training set size helps $\calH$ to capture the underlying image prior more effectively as long as $\calH$ architecture has sufficient capacity.
-Additionally, it helps the encoder to learn a better encoded image space while simultaneously attaining improved RNN parameter values which translates into lower MSE at the same stage of the training process.
-As for the two curves corresponding to the different numbers of RNN layers, we observe that as long as the network is sufficiently trained, represented by the last $x$-axis value, increasing the number of RNN layers helps improve reconstruction accuracies.
+We consider two cases with the same $\calG$ and $\calH$ network architectures, and the number of RNN stages equal to $5$ and $10$.
+As expected, we observe for both cases that an increasing training set size helps $\calH$ to capture the underlying image prior more effectively as long as the $\calH$ architecture has sufficient capacity.
+Additionally, it helps the encoder to learn a better encoded image space while simultaneously attaining improved RNN parameter values, which translates into lower MSE values at similar stages of the training process.
+As for the two curves corresponding to the different numbers of RNN layers, we observe that as long as the overall imaging network is sufficiently trained, which is represented by the last points on both curves, increasing the number of RNN layers helps improve the reconstruction accuracies.